murtaza-nasir/speakr/README.md

     Please contact **speakr maintainers** for details on obtaining a commercial license.

 **You must choose one of these licenses** under which to use, modify, or distribute this software.
 If you are using or distributing the software without a commercial license agreement, you must adhere to the terms of the AGPLv3.

-## Roadmap

-Speakr is in active development.
-Planned features include a faster way to switch transcription languages on the fly.

 ## Contributing